Climate change signals the end of Australian shiraz as we know it

 The average temperature in the Tamar Valley in the northeast of the state is around 17 degrees celsius (63 degrees Fahrenheit), peaking at 22 degrees in the summer - well below the Barossa’s typical summer spike into the upper 30s.

-Treasury Wine Estates (TWE.AX), the world’s No.2 wine company, last year purchased Tasmania’s White Hills vineyard.
+Treasury Wine Estates, the world’s No.2 wine company, last year purchased Tasmania’s White Hills vineyard.
 The move was a geographical hedge as well as part of its strategy of owning or controlling vineyards that supply grapes suited to its luxury wine portfolio.

 The company has sold its vineyards in the Hunter Valley north of Sydney where the world-famous Lindemans brand originated, citing its concern that the region will become “hot and dry and expensive.”